Building Services Clause Samples

 Building Services.
 Labor Law Article 9 applies to Contracts for building service work over $1,500 with a public agency, that: (i) involve the care or maintenance of an existing building, or (ii) involve the transportation of office furniture or equipment to or from such building, or (iii) involve the transportation and delivery of fossil fuel to such building, and (iv) the principal purpose of which is to furnish services through use of building service employees.

 Building Services.
-At no cost to Buyer, Seller shall own, repair, Maintain, and provide Buyer with heating, ventilation, air conditioning, lighting, and other building services, at the levels in existence for winter and summer conditions immediately prior to Closing, to the Purchased Assets located within the Excluded Assets.
-If Buyer desires a higher level of service, Buyer and Seller shall mutually agree upon the upgrade and price for said upgrade.
-Buyer shall reimburse Seller for such upgrade.
+At no cost to Seller, Buyer shall own, repair, maintain and provide Seller with heating, ventilation, air conditioning, lighting, and other building services at the levels in existence for winter and summer conditions immediately prior to Closing to the Excluded Assets located within the Purchased Assets.
+If Seller desires a higher level of service, Seller and Buyer shall mutually agree upon the upgrade and price of said upgrade.
+Seller shall pay Buyer for the upgrade.

 Building Services o MECHANICAL SERVICES: Maintain base building heating and cooling system to provide occupants comfort per the Harvard University Temperature Policy (Please refer to Appendix B for policy details).
 Respond to occupant HVAC concerns within a reasonable timeframe.
 Provide regular preventive maintenance to the equipment per manufacturers requirements.
 HVAC required after normal building hours will be charged to the occupant.